Complete-Arbitration-Mesh/CAM-PROTOCOL/docs/CHALLENGES_AND_MITIGATIONS.md

 **Challenges:**
 - We've introduced a more competitive pricing model with Community (free), Growth, Professional, and Enterprise tiers (contact us for pricing details)
 - Lack of detailed pricing transparency in the README
-- Commons Clause License for Professional/Enterprise tiers may limit flexibility compared to fully open-source alternatives
+- Permission-based licensing that requires approval from Andrew "Dru" Edwards may limit flexibility compared to fully open-source alternatives

 **Mitigations:**
 - **Free Community Tier**: Robust functionality available at no cost